-In early 2020, Dr. Claire West will be moving her practice to a new UNC Clinic in Cary and will continue to see her patients there.
+Dr. Claire West has moved her practice to UNC Internal Medicine at Panther Creek in Cary and will continue to see her patients there.

 Specialty Areas: Adult primary care, chronic disease management, process improvement.

 Chronology: BS: Cum Laude, University of North Carolina-Chapel Hill, 2001; NIH intramural research training award, 2001–2002; MD: University of Massachusetts Medical School, 2003–2007; Residency, Primary Care Track: Internal Medicine, Beth Israel Deaconess Medical Center, 2007–2010; Internist: Harvard Vanguard Medical Associates/Atrius Health, 2010–2018; Instructor: Harvard Medical School, 2010–2015; Lecturer: Harvard Medical School, 2016–2018; Site Chief: Atrius Health Internal Medicine, 2016–2018; Associate Professor: University of North Carolina, 2019-present.